weixuanlim/Trident_Reconstruction/README.md

 **Dataset Format**

-To train the model from scratch, run Train.py file.
-First create a folder named trained model and an empty file named history.csv in the created folder, then run Train.py
+To train the model from scratch, first create a folder named trained_model and an empty file named history.csv in the created folder, then run Train.py.

 **Acknowledgments**